 For devices running iOS 13 and higher, encrypted backups are required in order for TouchCopy to access your iPhone call log history.

 If your iPhone backups are not set to be encrypted, TouchCopy will not be able to find your call logs.

 TouchCopy displays a list of contacts or numbers who have called you or been called by you.
-Clicking on a name/number in the list displays the Call Log pertaining that person.
+Clicking on a name/number in the list displays the Call Log pertaining to that person.

 TouchCopy will display information such as the date each call was made and the contact name or number, if this call was missed or unanswered, and how long the call lasted.
 You can choose whether to display the contact's number in your call log exports in TouchCopy's Preferences.

 Sorting Call Logs: You can order your list of call logs by contact name or by recently updated.
 To do this on PC, right-click on a contact in your list of call logs, then click either "Sort by Name" or "Sort by Last Updated".
 For Mac users, click the "Sort Order" button in the toolbar to reorder your call log listings.

 Back up Call Logs to computer

-Select which call logs you wish to extract by selecting one or more entries on the display list, then choose what format you'd like to export your call logs to:
+Select which call logs you wish to copy by selecting one or more contacts from the list in TouchCopy, then choose what format you'd like to export your call logs to:

-Save PDF - Export as PDF if you'd like an easily readable and shareable document.
+Save as PDF - Export as PDF if you'd like an easily readable and shareable document.

-Save CSV - Save as CSV if you'd like to manage your call logs in a spreadsheet.
+Save as CSV - Save as CSV if you'd like to manage your call logs in a spreadsheet.
 You can open these files in programs like Microsoft Excel.

 TouchCopy will then ask you where you'd like to save your file to on your computer.
-If no entry is selected, the entire collection of Call Logs will be copied.
-You can also select all call logs by clicking a contact, then pressing "ctrl+A" (PC) or "cmd+A" (Mac) on your keyboard.
+If no entry is selected, all Call Logs will be copied.
+You can also select all call logs by clicking a contact, and then pressing "ctrl+A" (PC) or "cmd+A" (Mac) on your keyboard.

 Printing Your Entire Call History